karlwills/til/javascript/using-for-in-loop-objects.md

 # Using `for...in` with Objects

-Using the combination of `for in` and `Object.keys()` we can easily loop through an object and get it's properties.
+Using `for in`, we can easily loop through an object and get it's properties.

 ```javascript
 const person = {